shirabiton/shirabiton/README.md

 ## 💪 Motivation
 I'm a lifelong learner, always eager to expand my knowledge through self-study and structured courses.<br>
-On my own initiative, I took a course covering AWS, Docker, and Terraform, and found these technologies fascinating. 🐳<br>
+On my own initiative, I have been taking a course covering AWS, Docker, and Terraform, and found these technologies fascinating. 🐳<br>
 I'm excited to keep growing as a developer, take on new challenges, and contribute to meaningful, innovative projects. <br><br>
 Wish me success on this journey 🏆